TheDevPath/Navi/CONTRIBUTING.md

 1. At this point, your contribution has been submitted for review.
 Please be patient while your contribution is being reviewed as this can take some time.
 Meanwhile, if there are questions or comments on your contribution, please respond and/or update with future commits.

-1. Once the pull request is approved and merged, you can pull the changes from `upstream` to your local repository and dlete your extra branch(es).
+1. Once the pull request is approved and merged, you can pull the changes from `upstream` to your local repository and delete your extra branch(es).

 Happy contributing!